 I don’t know about you, but I’m always looking for ways to make our Christmas celebrations a little bit easier.
-Today I’m sharing with you a few Christmas Morning breakfast ideas that I’ve picked up over the years along with one of our families favorite recipes for Vanilla Orange Slush.
+Today I’m sharing with you a few Christmas Morning breakfast ideas that I’ve picked up over the years along with one of our family’s favorite recipes for Vanilla Orange Slush.
+This is sponsored content.

 2 parts Simply Orange® Low Acid juice

 1 part Vanilla Almond Milk (do not buy the unsweetened variety)

 Place all ingredients in a blender and blend until smooth.
 You can experiment with the ratio of almond milk to juice if you like.
 More juice will give you more “pop” of orange flavor.
 Be careful not to add too much ice.
 You want just enough to give it some texture, but not so much that it dilutes the taste.

 I also thought I’d share a few tips that I’ve picked up over the years when it comes to setting a table for a party, or in this case Christmas Morning (you could also use these ideas for a Christmas brunch):

 Christmas Morning Breakfast Ideas & Tips

 1- Pick a color scheme and stick to it.

 Most of the time I try to stick with one color for my table settings.
 In this case it was red.
 Red ribbons on the napkins, red accents in the table.

 Are you going for fun and cute, or are you going for elegant and refined?
 Decide early on and stick to picking items that fit within the mood of your table.
 In this case I wanted to go with fun and cute since it was Christmas morning.
 I had the gingerbread houses and thought it would be fun to play off of that theme.